Pope opens major Vatican summit pleading for a church where 'each person feels welcomed'

 Send your thoughts to Letters to the Editor.
 Learn more

 Pope Francis on Oct.
-2 opened the final session of a closely watched Vatican summit on the future of Catholicism, encouraging its participants — clergy and laypeople alike — not to use the month-long meeting to push individual agendas but seek unity in diversity in the church so "each person feels welcomed."
+2 opened the final session of a closely watched Vatican summit on the future of Catholicism, encouraging participants not to use the monthlong meeting to push individual agendas, but to seek unity in diversity in the church so "each person feels welcomed."

 "Otherwise we will end up locking ourselves into dialogues among the deaf, where participants seek to advance their own causes or agendas without listening to others and, above all, without listening to the voice of the Lord," he continued.

 Throughout the Oct.
-2-27 synod, some 400 delegates from all over the world will meet here in Rome to bring to close out a years-long consultation process launched by Francis in 2021 that invited Catholics from around the world to have their say in how the church might become more inclusive and better at listening to all of its members.
+2-27 synod, some 400 delegates from all over the world will meet here in Rome to bring to a close a yearslong consultation process Francis launched in 2021.
+It invited Catholics from around the world to have their say in how the church might become more inclusive and better at listening to all its members.

-Millions of Catholics responded and at last year's first session of the synod, the delegates — representing a wide array of views and backgrounds — engaged in intense and sometimes heated discussions on a number of contentious issues facing the church, including clergy abuse, the role of women's ministry, inclusion of LGBTQ Catholics and other questions surrounding church authority.
+Millions of Catholics responded, and at last year's first session of the synod, the delegates — representing a wide array of views and backgrounds — engaged in intense and sometimes heated discussions on several contentious issues facing the church.
+They addressed issues including clergy abuse, the role of women in ministry, inclusion of LGBTQ Catholics and other questions surrounding church authority.

-As the delegates now reconvene here at the Vatican this month, Francis has insisted that he doesn't want hot button issues to dominate the event, but rather for the assembly to focus on how the church's structures can encourage greater participation and to determine where there is room for "legitimate diversity" among local churches on different issues and practices.
+As the delegates reconvene, Francis has insisted that he doesn't want hot-button issues to dominate the event.
+Rather, he wants the assembly to focus on how the church's structures can encourage greater participation and to determine where there is room for "legitimate diversity" among local churches on different issues and practices.

 "For this to happen, however, there is a condition: we must free ourselves from everything that prevents the 'charity of the Spirit' from creating harmony in diversity in us and among us," he said.